DeepHiveMind/Blockchain_HypreledgerFabric_AWS-MSB_AWS-QLDB/README.md

   	- game theory,
   	- and economics to create incentives for the nodes to work toward securing the network instead of attacking it for personal gain.
 - If the Blcokchain is set up correctly, this system can make it extremely difficult and expensive to add false transactions but relatively easy to verify valid ones.
+- Blcokchain comes baked in with *Data Provenance* by offering
+	- immutable and
+	- cryptographically verifiable record of transactions

 ### Why Blockchain Matters More Than You Think